mgrosvenor/evec/README.md

 It has a number of features:
 - **Easy**: EV is designed to make the code as easy to use a possible.
             Helps you to focus on solving your problem, not on learning yet another thing.
 - **Simple**: The entire code base is only a few hundered lines, contained in a single header file.
 - **Cheap**: EV has a pay-for-what-you-use model.
-             Most "features" are optional, included only with a #define.
-There's no cost
+             Most "features" are optional, included only with a `#define`.
+             This means that there's no cost for functions that you don't need.

 ## Quick Start